IAAUTECO-inc/qiria/README.md

 - **CI/CD (`/.github/workflows`)**: Automated workflows for building, testing, scanning (SBOM, vulnerabilities), and deploying the applications.
 - **Documentation (`/docs`)**: Contains user, developer, and auditor guides.

+### A Note on the Name

+The project is named after Qiria, a character from Iain M. Banks' renowned "Culture" series of science fiction novels.
+This choice reflects the project's ambition to be an advanced, intelligent, and reliable system, much like the entities within that universe.

 ---

 ## 🇫🇷 Français